ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 ## Creating a Facebook App

 As well as having a game configured on the ChilliConnect dashboard you must also create the game (or app) on Facebook.
 Creating the app will generate the token required to communicate with Facebook and allow us to query which of the player's friends are also playing our game.
-A more in depth walkthrough about integrating Unity and Facebook can be found [here](https://developers.facebook.com/docs/unity/gettingstarted),this section will cover the most important aspects:
+A more in depth walkthrough about integrating Unity and Facebook can be found [here](https://developers.facebook.com/docs/unity/gettingstarted), this section will cover the most important aspects.

+Here are the steps:

 - Login to the Facebook account that will be used to create the application (you can add more developers later if you choose).
 - Locate the "Manage Apps" link on the left most navigation bar